demisto/content/Packs/Zoom/Integrations/ZoomEventCollector/README.md

 | client_type | email               | ip_address | time                 | type    | version |
 |-------------|---------------------|------------|----------------------|---------|---------|
 | Browser     | example@example.com | 8.8.8.8    | 2023-01-19T14:44:23Z | Sign in | -       |

+### Rate Limits
+To prevent abuse and ensure service stability, all API requests are rate limited.
+Rate limits specify the maximum number of API calls that can be made in a minute period.
+The exact number of calls that your application can make per minute varies based on company plan.
+For more information, please refer to the Zoom API documentation on [Rate limits by account type](https://developers.zoom.us/docs/api/rest/rate-limits/#rate-limits-by-account-type).